informatics-isi-edu/ermrest/api-doc/model/rest.md

 	Content-Type: application/json

     {
-      "unique_columns": [ column name, ... ]
+       "unique_columns": [ column name, ... ],
+       "comment": comment,
+       "annotations": {
+          annotation key: annotation document, ...
        }
+    }

-The input _key representation_ is a JSON document with one object whose single field `unique_columns` has an array value listing the individual columns that comprise the composite key.
+The input _key representation_ is a JSON document with one object with the following fields:

+- `unique_columns` has an array value listing the individual columns that comprise the composite key.
 The constituent columns are listed by their basic _column name_ strings.
+- `comment`: whose value is the human-readable comment string for the key
+- `annotations`: whose value is a sub-object use as a dictionary where each field of the sub-object is an _annotation key_ and its corresponding value a nested object structure representing the _annotation document_ content (as hierarchical content, not as a double-serialized JSON string!)

 On success, the response is: